The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 To this end, PM got Paula Deen, who was well known for her TV cooking show.
 And at the same time, the company used Facebook, Twitter, and Google advertising to reach its goals.

 In January 2012, Paula Deen announced that she had had diabetes for three years.
-After this, she publicly represented Novo Nordisk, the world's largest manufacturer of insulin and other diabetes drugs.
+After this, she publicly represented Novo Nordisk, the world's largest manufacturer of the peptide hormone "I" and other diabetes drugs.

 Note: Cooking the cheese-heavy menus that Paula Deen promoted so heavily is the surest way to get diabetes.